Velocidex/velociraptor-docs/content/artifact_references/pages/windows.carving.usnfiles.md

 sources:
   - query: |
         -- firstly set timebounds for performance
-        LET DateAfterTime <= if(condition=DateAfter,
+        LET DateAfterTime &lt;= if(condition=DateAfter,
              then=DateAfter, else="1600-01-01")
-        LET DateBeforeTime <= if(condition=DateBefore,
+        LET DateBeforeTime &lt;= if(condition=DateBefore,
             then=DateBefore, else="2200-01-01")

         -- This rule performs an initial reduction for speed, then we -- reduce further using other conditions.
         LET USNYaraRule = '''rule X {
             strings:
-              // First byte is the record length < 255 second byte should be 0-1 (0-512 bytes per record)
+              // First byte is the record length &lt; 255 second byte should be 0-1 (0-512 bytes per record)
               // Version Major and Minor must be 2 and 0
               // D7 01 is the ending of a reasonable WinFileTime
-              // Name Offset and Name Length are short ints but should be < 255
+              // Name Offset and Name Length are short ints but should be &lt; 255
               $a = { ??
 (00 | 01) 00 00 02 00 00 00 [24] ?? ?? ?? ?? ?? ??
 D?
 01 [16] ??
 00 3c 00  }
             condition:
               any of them